moromis/2024-website/content/posts/wordpress/2013/09/27/index.md

 ---
-title: A Hike in the Tetons Part 1
+title: A Hike in the Tetons
+summary: Hiking in the Tetons with Caleb and Sarah, September 2013
-author: Moromis
+author: Kevin Ulrich
-type: post

 date: 2013-09-27T08:14:50+00:00
 url: /2013/09/27/a-hike-in-the-tetons-part-1/
-jabber_published:
-  - 1380269695
-email_notification:
-  - 1380269697
-publicize_twitter_user:
-  - KevinZUlrich
 categories:
   - blog
   - personal